TZstatsADS/fall2019-proj2--sec2-grp6/README.md

 *The above general statement about project 2 can be removed once you are finished with your project.
 It is optional.

-## Project Title Lorem ipsum dolor sit amet
+## Project Title FiCoH (Find Cozy Home) NYC
 Term: Fall 2019

 + Team # 6
-+ **Projec title**: + Team members
++ **FiCoH**: + Team members
 	+ Young Sim
 	+ Yanyan Liu
 	+ Tongyu Wang

-+ **Project summary**: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ **Project summary**: While there are piles of listings out there to look at when you go house hunting, it is difficult to get to know the living environment of the area until you actually get to live there.
+People often end up making a contract for a unit just by looking at the interior and realizing that they do not like the area.
+There are more to consider than just price and commuting distance.
+FiCoH NYC will help you find a cozy home in New York City by letting you explore different areas in New York to see how the living environments like safety, pollution level, and even information on childcare centers for those of you with childern.

-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
++ **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.

++ Young Sim
++Yanyan Liu
++Tongyu Wang

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.